st4nchion/Image-search-macro-analysis/README.md

 }</pre></code>

 If another process takes the handle of the app player and uses the handle of the app player for the PrintWindow function, it will not recognize the image through PrintWindow by giving the screen of the app player but the screen of another thread created by the CreateThread function.

+Refer to the source code for more information.